nlisgo/mc-markup-service/README.md

 ./bin/phpunit --filter=testJatsToHtmlDecisionLetter
 ```

-Running the command above will output the expect and actual output if a difference has been found.

 Apply xsl templates to another JATS XML file:
 ```
 cat [JATS XML file] | ./scripts/convert_jats.php -t 'bib'